bgoonz/docs-collection/github/github/setting-up-and-managing-your-github-user-account/managing-your-membership-in-organizations/accessing-an-organization.md

 ---
 title: Accessing an organization
-intro: 'To access an organization that you''re a member of, you must sign in to your personal user account.'
+intro: "To access an organization that you're a member of, you must sign in to your personal user account."
 redirect_from:
   - /articles/error-cannot-log-in-that-account-is-an-organization/
   - /articles/cannot-log-in-that-account-is-an-organization/